 - 7. To install the application module, repeat step 5 and step 6.
 In step 6, use the application module file name. - 8.
-Type reset or press the Reset button to restart the Rack PDU's management interface.
+Type reset or press the Reset button to restart the management interface of the Rack PDU.

 Use a USB drive to transfer and upgrade the files